Ion Nunweiller: Managerial career

 After ending his playing career in 1972, Nunweiller became the head coach of Dinamo București, managing to win the title in his first season, one of his players being his brother Radu.
 Together, they won another title in the 1974–75 season, but this time Nunweiller was the assistant coach of Nicolae Dumitru.
 As head coach he led The Red Dogs to a third title in the 1976–77 season, having his brother Lică as his assistant coach.
+Nunweiller secured his first continental success in the first round of the 1973–74 European Cup by helping the club defeat Crusaders 12–0 on aggregate, a tie that included an 11–0 second-leg victory which set a record for the biggest goal difference in the competition's history.
+In the second round they were defeated 4–2 on aggregate by Atlético Madrid.
+He eventually led Dinamo to defeat Atlético 2–1 in the first leg of the first round of the 1977–78 European Cup, but the club failed to advance further as they had lost the second leg 2–0.

-In the following years he qualified Flacăra Moreni to the 1989–90 UEFA Cup, had an experience in Turkey at Bursaspor and obtained the first ever promotion to Divizia A of his hometown team Ceahlăul Piatra Neamț.
+In the following years, Nunweiller qualified Flacăra Moreni to the 1989–90 UEFA Cup, had an experience in Turkey at Bursaspor and obtained the first ever promotion to Divizia A of his hometown team Ceahlăul Piatra Neamț.
 Nunweiller has a total of 374 matches as a manager in the Romanian top-division, Divizia A, consisting of 163 victories, 76 draws and 135 losses.

 On 25 March 2008, Nunweiller was decorated by the president of Romania, Traian Băsescu for all of his achievements as a football coach, and for forming young generations of future champions with Ordinul "Meritul Sportiv" — (The Order "The Sportive Merit") class III.